wesayhowhigh/docs/docs/plugins/october/site-map/intro.md

 ## Menu Item Generators

 Menu item generators will help you create sitemap entries for plugins with slugable urls.
-It requires the following data to help generate the entry corectly:
+It requires the following data to help generate the entry correctly:

 + model
 + title